 Free guitar apps like Uberchord app (download here) provide a fun and novel way to learn, but exposure to new chords are only the first step.
 You must then internalize them through cold practice.
 Unsure where to start?
 Here are a few beginner tips.

-How & What to Practice
+Intro Guitar Chords 1: How & What to Practice?

-Learn Guitar Chords for Beginners
+Intro Guitar Chords 2: Learn Guitar Chords for Beginners

-Learn Rhythm Guitar First, Lead Second
+Intro Guitar Chords 3: Learn Rhythm Guitar First, Lead Second

 Worst Case Scenario: What Happens When You Don’t Learn Guitar Chords & Rhythm

 My school talent show, 2008.
-Two friends of mine performED an ambitious but utterly inappropriate Metallica cover in front of the other students, their parents and the faculty.
+Two friends of mine, the token metalheads of our year, performed an ambitious but utterly inappropriate Metallica cover before the other students, their parents and the faculty.
+The song choice could have been forgiven if the performance was good.
+But it wasn’t.
 It was excruciating.
-Although the solos (presumably the only thing they had bothered to practice) were technically flawless, the whole song was undone by their terrible rhythm.
-The timing of the song became displaced, the chords were so badly fingered that it was difficult to hear the riff and consequently the whole performance fell apart.
-They looked like morons.
+Although the solos —the only thing they practiced— were technically flawless, the whole song was undone by their mutually terrible rhythm.
+Bad timing displaced the entire song train, the chords were so badly fingered that the riff was swallowed by distortion, and consequently the whole performance fell apart.
+They looked like idiots.
 They had sacrificed learning basic rhythm and paid the price.
-Make sure you don’t do the same.
+Don’t do the same.